Party Polarization in Congress: A Network Science Approach: Introduction

+A great deal of recent research has been devoted to identifying and explaining polarization in the United States.
+Indeed, there has been enough to fill the pages of two annual review articles in the past half-decade (Layman et al. 2006, Fiorina \& Abrams 2008) .
+At its core, the polarization debate began with an observation about the nature of partisanship in Congress.
+Starting in the late 1970s, researchers began to notice increases in intra-party cohesion and decreases in inter-party cooperation on roll-call votes (McCarty et al. 2007) .
+This finding puzzled scholars because it ran counter to empirical evidence for the weakening of partisanship in the electorate \cite{coleman1996b} and the theoretical expectation that institutional incentives should drive parties to adopt similar (i.e., median) policy positions \cite{downs1957}.

+These puzzles form the fault lines of the two major conflicts in the literature on partisan polarization.
+The first conflict attempts to locate the origins of partisan polarization either in the electorate (McCarty et al. 2007) , among political elites \cite{fiorina2008}, or in a combination of the two \cite{jacobson2005,jacobson2006}.
+The second attempts to explain the relative influences of party and ideology on Congressional voting, and well-known publications have argued for party effects \cite{cox1993,cox2005,smith2007}, ideological effects \cite{krehbiel1991}, and interactions between the two \cite{rohde1991,aldrich2001}.
+In both instances, researchers have pondered how non-median party positions result from institutions that in theory lend themselves towards moderation (Layman et al. 2006) .

+We argue that the polarization debate has been limited by its overemphasis on expectations derived from spatial models of ideology.
+By contrast, we define polarization behaviorally---rather than ideologically---based on the voting decisions made by the legislators and the way those decisions divide them into distinct groups.
+To operationalize this definition, we use the tools of network science.
+Suppose that each legislator is a `node' in the network and that the level of agreement between two legislators in roll-call voting indicates the strength of a `tie' between them.\footnote{As discussed in more detail in the online supplementary information, the ties between all pairs of legislators in one legislative body (Senate or House of Representatives) in a single Congress are described by an \emph{adjacency matrix} ${\bf A}$ with elements

-Here we use methods from network science to reconceptualize polarization.
-Suppose each legislator is a ``node" in the network and the similarity in their roll-call voting behavior indicates the strength of a ``tie" between them.
-In a highly-polarized legislature, indivals in groups like parties have very strong ties \emph{within} the groups but very weak ties \emph{between} them.
-For example, in the extreme case of pure party-line voting, all members of the same party are perfectly similar and therefore have the strongest possible ties between each other.
+where $\gamma_{ijk}$ equals $1$ if legislators $i$ and $j$ voted the same on bill $k$ and $0$ otherwise, and $b_{ij}$ is the total number of bills on which both legislators voted. } In a highly-polarized legislature, we reason that groups like parties contain strong ties between individuals within the same group but relatively weak ties between individuals in different them.
+In the extreme case of pure party-line voting, all members of the same party vote identically and therefore have the strongest possible ties between each other.
 They also have the weakest possible ties to members of the other parties.
-In contrast, individuals in a legislature with low polarization tend to have ties both to their own group and to other groups, reducing the gap between within-group and between-group tie strength.
-In a legislature completely free of party-line voting, individuals are just as likely to vote with members of the other party as with members of their own.
+In contrast, individuals in a legislature with low polarization tend to have ties both to individuals in their own group and to those in other groups, weakening the strength of group divisions.
+Here, we utilize network \emph{modularity} to first identify relevant `communities' (tightly-knit groups) in Congress and then quantify the severity of such a division.